rgyani/interesting-concepts-in-bigdata/README.md

 Raft decomposes consensus into leader election and log propagation phases.
 After leader election, leader takes all the decisions and communicates to other nodes through ordered logs.

+**Kafka 3.0 has replaced zookeeper based meta-data management with Kafka Raft**

 # B-tree vs Log-Structured Merge-tree
 The B-tree and the Log-Structured Merge-tree (LSM-tree) are the two most widely used data structures for data-intensive applications to organize and store data.
 However, each of them has its own advantages and disadvantages.
 This article aims to use quantitative approaches to compare these two data structures.